SoftHebb: Bayesian Inference in Unsupervised Hebbian Soft Winner-Take-All Networks: Introduction

-State-of-the-art artificial neural networks (ANNs) achieve impressive results in a variety of machine intelligence tasks \citep{sejnowski2020unreasonable}.
-However, they largely rely on mechanisms that diverge from the original inspiration from biological neural networks \citep{bengio2015towards, illing2019biologically}.
-As a result, only a small part of this prolific field also contributes to computational neuroscience.
-In fact, this biological implausibility is also an important issue for machine intelligence.
-For their impressive performance, ANNs trade off other desired properties, which are present in biological systems.
-For example, ANN training often demands very large and labelled datasets.
-When labels are unavailable, self-supervised learning schemes exist, where supervisory error signals generated by the network itself are exploited and backpropagated from the output towards the input to update the network's parameters \citep{goodfellow2014generative, devlin2018bert, chen2020simple}.
+\paragraph*{Inefficiencies of conventional Deep Learning.} Several limitations of conventional DL appear to be in contrast with some biological learning processes, and could therefore potentially be addressed by neuromorphic learning algorithms.
+For instance, ANN training often demands very large and labelled datasets, which are costly to generate.
+When labels are unavailable, self-supervised learning schemes exist, where supervisory error signals generated by the network itself are exploited and backpropagated from the output towards the input to update the network's parameters \citep{goodfellow2014generative, devlin2018bert, chen2020simple, bardes2021vicreg, scherr2022self}.
 However, this global propagation of signals in deep networks introduces another limitation.
-Namely, it prevents the implementation of efficient distributed computing hardware that would be based on only local signals from neighbouring physical nodes in the network, and is in contrast to the local synaptic plasticity rules that are believed to govern biological learning.
-Several pieces of work have been addressing parts of the biological implausibility and drawbacks of backpropagation in ANNs \citep{bengio2015towards, lillicrap2016random, guerguiev2017towards, pfeiffer2018deep, illing2019biologically, pogodin2020kernelized, millidge2020predictive, pogodin2021towards}.
-Recently, an approximation to backpropagation that is mostly Hebbian, i.e. relies on mostly pre- and post-synaptic activity of each synapse, has been achieved by reducing the global error requirements to 1-bit information \citep{pogodin2020kernelized}.
+Namely, it prevents the implementation of efficient distributed computing hardware that would be based on only local signals from neighbouring physical nodes in the network, it requires teaching currents to flow throughout the network, and is in contrast to the local synaptic plasticity rules that partly govern biological learning.
+Several pieces of work have been addressing parts of the biological implausibility and hardware-inefficiency of BP in ANNs \citep{crick1989recent, bengio2015towards, lillicrap2016random, nokland2016direct, guerguiev2017towards, pfeiffer2018deep, illing2019biologically, pogodin2020kernelized, millidge2020predictive, pogodin2021towards, payeur2021burst}, such as requirements of exactly symmetric forward and backward weights or the waiting time caused by the network's forward-backward pass between two training updates in a layer.
+These are known as the weight-transport \citep{grossberg1987competitive, lillicrap2016random} and update-locking \citep{czarnecki2017understanding, frenkel2021learning} problems of BP.
+Recently, an approximation to BP that is mostly Hebbian, i.e.\ relies mostly on pre- and post-synaptic activity of each synapse, has been achieved by reducing the global error requirements to 1-bit information \citep{pogodin2020kernelized}.
 Two schemes that further localize the signal that is required for a weight update are Equilibrium Propagation \citep{scellier2017equilibrium} and Predictive Coding \citep{millidge2020predictive}.
-Both methods approximate backpropagation through Hebbian-like learning, by delegating the global aspect of the computation, from a global error signal, to a global convergence of the network state to an equilibrium.
+Both methods approximate BP through Hebbian-like learning, by delegating the global aspect of the computation, from a global error signal, to a global convergence of the network state to an equilibrium.
 This equilibrium is reached through several iterative steps of feed-forward and feed-back communication throughout the network, before the ultimate weight update by one training example.
-The biological plausibility and hardware-efficiency of this added iterative and heavily feedback-dependent process are open questions that begin to be addressed \citep{ernoult2020equilibrium}.
+The biological plausibility and hardware-efficiency of this added iterative process of signal propagation are open questions that begin to be addressed \citep{ernoult2020equilibrium}.
+Therefore, even though there has been significant progress in dealing with some of the inefficiencies and biological implausibilities of BP, this has not been entirely possible, because these approaches aim to approximate BP, rather than learn with a radically different mechanism.